jungtaekkim/bayeso/docs/about/about_bayeso.rst

     │   └── example_bo_ucb.py: an example of Bayesian optimization with Gaussain process upper confidence bound ├── 04_bo_with_surrogates
-    │   ├── example_bo_w_gp.py: an example of Bayesian optimization with Gaussian process surrogates │   └── example_bo_w_tp.py: an example of Bayesian optimization with student-$t$ process surrogates ├── 05_benchmarks
+    │   ├── example_bo_w_gp.py: an example of Bayesian optimization with Gaussian process surrogates │   └── example_bo_w_tp.py: an example of Bayesian optimization with Student-t process surrogates ├── 05_benchmarks
     │   ├── example_benchmarks_ackley_bo_ei.py: an example of Bayesian optimization for the Ackley function │   ├── example_benchmarks_bohachevsky_bo_ei.py: an example of Bayesian optimization for the Bohachevsky function